-The Baltimore Curriculum Project – The City’s Leader in Education Reform
+The City’s Leader in Education Reform

-BCP pilots Direct Instruction curriculum at six elementary schools: Arundel Robert Coleman, General Wolfe, Roland Park, Hampstead Hill and City Springs.
+The Baltimore Curriculum Project (BCP) is founded by Dr. Muriel Berkeley and Robert C. Embry, Jr., President of The Abell Foundation.
+BCP pilots Direct Instruction curriculum at six elementary schools: Arundel, Robert Coleman, General Wolfe, Roland Park, Hampstead Hill, and City Springs.

 Baltimore City Public Schools institutionalizes Direct Instruction as an alternative curriculum for 18 schools.